Multiple Linear Regression

 Building a MLR for Bread and Peace

-Building on the SLR model, let’s begin our exploration by taking a look at the plot below.
-I’ve changed a couple of things from the scatter plot of vote and growth that we just observed.
+Let’s begin our exploration by taking a look at the plot below.
+I’ve changed a couple of things from the scatterplot of vote and growth that we just observed.
 First, I added an additional aesthetic by mapping the number of war-related fatalities (per million US population) to the size of the points (the variable is called fatalities).
 The larger the point, the more fatalities.
 For years in which fatalities was greater than 0, I also labeled the point with the corresponding war(s).

 pts <- bp_mod1 |>